Pooja1319/Rakthelp/README.md

 # Project Synopsis

-- This project is based on health industry ,
+- This project is based on health industry .
+- Basically Rakthelp is a Blood bank management system , A user can requests blood at any time from blood bank , and Admin can approve the request of the user at any time at any place .